Keep Your Kids from Racking Up App Charges

-If you’re worried that your kids are downloading paid apps, making purchases within “freemium” apps or charging your account for movies and TV shows, here’s how to set limits and stop in-app purchases.
-With a few smart tweaks, you can let your kids enjoy their devices without stressing – and you’ll protect yourself from hidden charges, too.
+If you’re worried that your kids are downloading paid apps, making purchases within “freemium” apps or charging your account for movies and TV shows, here’s how to set limits and prevent in-app purchases.
+With a few smart tweaks, you can let your kids enjoy their devices without the stress or worrying what they’ll accidentally purchase next.

-The best approach to stopping in-app purchases by your kids is to start moderating their device usage as a whole.
-Consider setting cell phonerules or having a responsibility agreement with them.
+The best way to stop kids from making irresponsible in-app purchases is to moderate their device usage as a whole.
+Consider setting cell phone rules or creating a responsibility agreement with them.
 You can also change your settings to require fingerprint authentication for all in-app purchases.

 Watch out for free trials too.
 If you or your kids download games that automatically charge you after the trial period expires, always set a calendar alert to uninstall or unsubscribe before those charges kick in.

-The best way to limit your kids’ access to premium and paid content, while still allowing them to enjoy Smartphones, is to disable in-app purchases entirely.
-Here’s how to disable in-app purchases for other users.
+The best way to limit your kids’ access to premium and paid content, while still allowing them to enjoy using their smartphone, is to disable in-app purchases entirely.

-- Go to the Google Play Store > Menu > Settings > User Controls > Set or Change PIN.
+- Go to the Google Play Store > Menu > Settings

-Now, every Android device connected to your Google account will prompt users to enter the PIN any time they try an in-app or other purchase (including movies and new app downloads).
+- Now, your device will require your fingerprint to make an in-app or other purchase (including movies and new app downloads).

 - Select whether users can install apps, delete apps or make in-app purchases

-By the way, these features aren’t just for kids.
-If you restrict in-app purchases, you’ll be prompted to enter your PIN anytime a “free” app tries to charge you for premium content, so you won’t get charged without knowing.
-It also adds another level of security incase your device gets lost or stolen, so setting these restrictions is just plain smart.
+Keep in mind, these features aren’t just for kids.
+If you restrict in-app purchases, you’ll be prompted to enter your PIN any time a “free” app tries to charge you for premium content.
+That way you won’t be charged without knowing.
+It also adds another level of security in case your device gets lost or stolen.